withastro/roadmap/proposals/0048-container-api.md

 });
 ```

 - `slots`: required in case your component is designed to render some slots inside of it.
+It supposed named slots too.
 - `request`: required in case your component/page access to some information such as `Astro.url` or `Astro.request`.
-- `params`
+- `params`: the `Astro.params` to provide to the components
 - `locals`: initial value of the `Astro.locals`.
 - `status`: useful in case you're rendering an error page.